juan-formoso/juan-formoso/README.md

 ## Hello there!
 I'm Juan

-- 🌱 I’m currently learning about SQL, databases and ethical hacking
+- 🌱 I’m currently learning about Node.js
 - 🔭 I’m interested in back-end development, blockchain and cybersecurity

 <div>